paulsinclair51/briteTest/docs/Contributor_Guide.md

 ## 7. Pull Request (PR)

-- **Purpose**: Propose code changes for review.
+- **Purpose**: Propose a set of changed files for review.
 - **Status**: Subject to review and revision.
 - **Timing**: During development.
-- **Scope**: Single, focused set of changes.
 - **Audience**: Contributors and Approver (via review).

 Before submitting a PR:

-- Ensure changes for PR are focused and well‑scoped.
+- Ensure changes for PR are focused (not mixing unrelated changes), logically grouped, and well‑scoped.
 - Update documentation as needed.
 - Ensure changes follow Documentation Guidelines and Code Guidelines,
-- Update version numbers of changed versioned files if same as current release per Vereioning Guidelines.
+- Update version numbers of modified versioned files as needed per Vereioning Guidelines.
 - Ensure tests pass.
 </details>